Modeling Noisy Quantum Circuits Using Experimental Characterization: Abstract

 \section{Abstract}

-Noisy intermediate-scale quantum (NISQ) devices offer unique platforms to test and evaluate the behavior of non-fault-tolerant quantum computing.
-However, validating programs on NISQ devices is difficult due to fluctuations in the underlying noise sources and other non-reproducible behaviors that generate computational errors.
-Efficient and effective methods for modeling NISQ behaviors are necessary to debug these devices and develop programming techniques that mitigate against errors.
-We present a test-driven approach to characterizing NISQ programs that manages the complexity of noisy circuit modeling by decomposing an application-specific circuit into a series of bootstrapped experiments.
-By characterizing individual subcircuits, we generate a composite model for the original noisy quantum circuit as well as other related programs.
-We demonstrate this approach using a family of superconducting transmon devices running applications of GHZ-state preparation and the Bernstein-Vazirani algorithm.
-We measure the model accuracy using the total variation distance between predicted and experimental results, and we find that the composite model works well across multiple circuit instances.
-In addition, these characterizations are computationally efficient and offer a trade-off in model complexity that can be tailored to the desired predictive accuracy. \keywords{Quantum Computing; Model and Simulation; Characterization}
+Noisy intermediate-scale quantum (NISQ) devices offer unique platforms to test and evaluate the behavior of quantum computing.
+However, validating circuits on NISQ devices is difficult due to fluctuations in the underlying noise sources and other non-reproducible behaviors that generate computational errors.
+Here we present a test-driven approach that decomposes a noisy, application-specific circuit into a series of bootstrapped experiments on a NISQ device.
+By characterizing individual subcircuits, we generate a composite noise model for the original quantum circuit.
+We demonstrate this approach to model applications of GHZ-state preparation and the Bernstein-Vazirani algorithm on a family of superconducting transmon devices.
+We measure the model accuracy using the total variation distance between predicted and experimental results, and we demonstrate that the composite model works well across multiple circuit instances.
+Our approach is shown to be computationally efficient and offer a trade-off in model complexity that can be tailored to the desired predictive accuracy. \keywords{Quantum Computing; Model and Simulation; Characterization}